Intrauterine Insemination for Infertility Treatment

 When is IUI used?

-Even if a woman is using IUI, it is still necessary for her eggs to make it through her fallopian tubes and into her uterus to meet the inserted sperm and potentially implant into the uterine wall for pregnancy to occur.
-If a woman has a condition that prevents this process from happening, IUI may not be an option, and other methods, such as IVF, may need to be considered.
-Common causes of infertility that may be aided by IUI include, but are not limited to:
+Even if a person is using IUI, the eggs still need to make it through the fallopian tubes, into the uterus to meet the inserted sperm, and potentially implant into the uterine wall for pregnancy to occur.
+If a person has a condition that prevents this process, IUI may not be an option.
+Other methods, such as IVF, may need to be considered.
+Common causes of infertility that may be helped by IUI include:1-5

 - Mild to moderate endometriosis